elezine/Northern_Change_Lab/Resources.md

 * [Advanced Webinar: Land Cover Classification with Satellite Imagery](https://arset.gsfc.nasa.gov/land/webinars/advanced-land-classification) and [Advanced Webinar: Change Detection for Land Cover Mapping](https://arset.gsfc.nasa.gov/land/webinars/adv-change18) - overview of fundamentals of landcover classification mapping- supervised, unsupervised
 * [Advanced Webinar: Accuracy Assessment of a Land Cover Classification](https://arset.gsfc.nasa.gov/land/webinars/18adv-land-classification) - converting your accuracy matrix into confidence intervals

+## Learning programming
+1. [How to Think Like a Computer Scientist: Learning with Python 3](https://howtothink.readthedocs.io/en/latest/index.html): An online, html textbook for an introduction to programming (in Python 3).
+Referenced in MIT 6.00.

 ## Learning python
 Python and its numerical array programming package, numpy, have become so ubiquitous in the sciences that they were the topic of a 2020 review [article](https://www.nature.com/articles/s41586-020-2649-2) in Nature!